 Size: 20-25 (average 21.7) mm

 Range: VA to FL, west to OK, AR, MS

-FL Range: South to Manatee and Highlands Counties
+FL Range: South to Manatee, Highlands, and northern Palm Beach Counties

 FL Season: April-October

 On this photo of a male D. salutans, you can clearly see the black hairs on the genitalia.

 Central stripe on scutum is usually undivided and reaches the pronotum (front of thorax near the head).
 The markings on the thorax are velvety black, whereas they are brown on D. salutans.
 Black dorsal bands on abdomen, with “band sometimes becoming brownish or reddish mesally” (Artigas, 1966).

 FL Range: Most common with a few north Florida records.
 There are museum specimens recorded south to Manatee County, but many of these may be misidentified.

 FL Season: May-September

 Central stripe on scutum is divided and does not reach the pronotum (front of thorax near the head).
 Markings on thorax black, contrasting strongly with the pale disc color.
 Abdomen has slight constriction between second and third segments.
 Abdomen “tergites usually with a black oblique line on proximal angle, contrasting with the brown or golden background color, the posterior angles of tergites golden pruinose” (Artigas, 1966).